You’ve decided to invest in a brand photoshoot for your biz. Now what?

 - Don’t forget yourself.
 If you’re going to be in the photos, get a professional hair and makeup artist to make you look polished.

 I hope that was helpful!
-How do you prepare for a photoshoot?
+How do you prepare for planning for a photoshoot?